sergey-shandar/public/notes/safe-js.md

 ## Conclusion

+I don't describe anything new in the article especially for people who already use purely functional languages.
+But the problem is that these languages don't have wide adoption, not compatible with such popular environments like JavaScript and require complex build systems.
+While I like TypeScript, transpiling it to JavaScript is very painful.
+There are other purely functional languages that can transpile the logic to JavaScript but then again it is very hard to produce a library or framework on these languages that can be used in JavaScript applications.
+FunctionalScript code can be used by any JavaScript code without additional transformations.
+Assuming the code is modern ECMAScript standard with modules.

 So, if we would like to have good security and still use third-party modules (even through HTTPS), we should do this:

 1. content-addressable infrastructure: